CodeWitchBella/netvr/netvr-dashboard/src/thesis-text/1-introduction.md

 # Introduction

-Virtual Reality (VR) technology progressed considerably since the days of first head-mounted displays (HMDs):cite[sword-of-damocles], but implementing good same-room multi-user experiences:footnote[User's being in same physical space as opposed to connected online.] is still not very well documented.
+Virtual Reality (VR) technology progressed considerably since the days of first head-mounted displays (HMDs):cite[sword-of-damocles], but implementing good same-room multi-user experiences:footnote[Users being in same physical space as opposed to connected online.] is still not very well documented.

 There exist